4awpawz/trio-docs/source/fragments/docs/learn/frontmatter.md

 }
 ```

-__!__ _Trio uses the resilient and performant gray-matter library to implement its front matter support.
-If you aren't already familiar with front matter you are urged to follow the link to this library and read its excellent documentation._
+__!__ Trio uses the resilient and performant <a href="https://www.npmjs.com/package/gray-matter" target="_blank">gray-matter</a> library to implement its front matter support.
+If you aren't already familiar with front matter you are urged to follow the link to this library and read its excellent documentation.

-__!__ _Trio uses the open and close HTML comment tags (i.e. &lt;!--, --&gt;) as YAML front matter open and close delimiters, so front matter will not create formatting issues in your .html and .md files._
+__!__ Trio uses the open and close HTML comment tags (i.e. &lt;!--, --&gt;) as YAML front matter open and close delimiters, so front matter will not create formatting issues in your .html and .md files.

 ## Front Matter Properties Predefined By Trio